bottlepy/bottle/docs/tutorial.md

 This works exactly the same way with `FlupServer`, `CherryPyServer` and `FapwsServer`.

 ### Running Bottle on Apache with mod_wsgi
-Maybe you already have an [apache](Apache web server) or you want to run a Bottle-based application large scale - than it is time to think about Apache with [mod_wsgi](mod_wsgi).
+Maybe you already have an [Apache web server][apache] or you want to run a Bottle-based application large scale - than it is time to think about Apache with [mod_wsgi][mod_wsgi].

 We assume that your Apache server is up and running and mod_wsgi is working fine as well.
 On a lot of Linux distributions, mod_wsgi can be installed via the package management easily.